jlangch/venice/doc/readme/ext-shell.md

 ## process-info

-Returns true the process info for a process represented by a pid or a process handle.
+Returns the process info for a process represented by a PID or a process handle.

 Returns for each process a map the keys ':arguments', ':command', ':command-line', ':start-time', ':total-cpu-millis', and ':user'

+_Note: Requires Java 9+_

 ```
 (shell/process-info p)